Hank-1995/Literature/README.md

-# Agent2HKU
+# Agent4HKU
-**AI Agents for HKU Research Students: Education Workshop Materials**
+**AI Agents for HKU Research Students: Comprehensive Workshop Materials**

-A comprehensive collection of materials for teaching HKU research students how to use AI agents in their research workflows, with a focus on education research applications.
+A comprehensive collection of materials for teaching HKU research students how to use AI agents in their research workflows, organized into three main demonstration areas.

 ## 📅 Workshop Information